Andrea/andrea.github.io/_posts/2014-12-12-FSharp_and_games_in_celebration_times.markdown

 {% endhighlight %}

-The frequencies can be found [here](http://liutaiomottola.com/formulae/freqtab.htm)
+I was thinking we could have a discriminated union here, however this seemed to serve the purpose of this example in a simple and concise way.

-Then, with some research into the [OpenAl docs](http://www.opentk.com/node/209) this is how we can convert those frequencies into data that can be played.
+You might be wondering how I came to those numbers, well turns up the internet is great for this sort of thing, they can be found [here](http://liutaiomottola.com/formulae/freqtab.htm).
+Tried a few octaves and these were the ones I preferred.

-{% highlight FSharp %}
+Then, with some research into the [OpenAl docs](http://www.opentk.com/node/209) and a bit of reading into [Duality's source code](https://github.com/AdamsLair/duality) this is how we can convert those frequencies into data that can be played.

-    let samplingFrequency = 44100
+{% highlight FSharp lineos %}

-    let samplingFrequency' = float samplingFrequency
+    let samplingFrequency = 44100.0

     let generateNote (freq:float32) =
         let noteLength = 0.5
-        let seqLength = int  (samplingFrequency' * noteLength) Seq.init seqLength (fun i ->
+        let seqLength = int  (samplingFrequency * noteLength) Seq.init seqLength (fun i ->
-                    (2.0 * Math.PI * float freq) / samplingFrequency' * float i
+                    (2.0 * Math.PI * float freq) / samplingFrequency * float i
                         |> Math.Sin
                         |> ( * )  (float Int16.MaxValue)
                         |> int16